polyfact/awesome-polyfact/README.md

 ## Usage

-All the packages run with the Polyfact API and use the Node SDK to do so.
+All the packages run with the Polyfact API and use the [Node.js SDK](https://www.npmjs.com/package/polyfact) to do so.
 This means you need to get an API Key [here](https://app.polyfact.com), and then export it or save it in your `.env`.

 `export POLYFACT_TOKEN=[YOUR_API_KEY]`